Wijnandvdm/nom-stats/README.md

         - Use Azure CLI to turn on static website capability.

 This of course does not explain the complete functionality of this project.
 Want to know more?
 Don't be shy, ask the creator of this repo!

+To Do:
+- categories for food
+- add a marker if a recipe is vegetarian or not and display this on NomStats after a recipe name